 Choose an Easy Recipe

 Choosing a recipe is an essential part of cooking, especially when you’re cooking with your little one!
-Look through cookbooks or websites like Chopnotch for easy baking recipes, or ask your kids what kind of food they want to make.
+Look through cookbooks or websites for easy baking recipes like this one from Chopnotch.

 You can also print out recipe instructions and have your child read them aloud, allowing them to be more hands-on while also providing an abundance of learning opportunities.
 Spaghetti, cookies, and meatballs are a few simple recipes that might appeal to your child.